Robert S. Langer

-Robert Samuel Langer Jr. FREng (born August 29, 1948) is an American chemical engineer, scientist, entrepreneur, inventor and one of the twelve Institute Professors at the Massachusetts Institute of Technology.
+Robert Samuel Langer Jr. FREng (born August 29, 1948) is an American biotechnologist, businessman, chemical engineer, chemist, and inventor.
+He is one of the nine Institute Professors at the Massachusetts Institute of Technology.

 He was formerly the Germeshausen Professor of Chemical and Biomedical Engineering and maintains activity in the Department of Chemical Engineering and the Department of Biological Engineering at MIT.
 He is also a faculty member of the Harvard–MIT Program in Health Sciences and Technology and the Koch Institute for Integrative Cancer Research.

 Langer holds over 1,400 granted or pending patents.
-He is one of the world's most highly cited researchers and his h-index is now 306 with currently over 381,489 citations.
+He is one of the world's most highly cited researchers and his h-index is now (according to Google Scholar, 2025-06-17) 331 with currently over 450,000 citations.
 He is a widely recognized and cited researcher in biotechnology, especially in the fields of drug delivery systems and tissue engineering.